 YouTube’s CEO Susan Wojcicki recently mentioned that in 2018 the number of YouTube channels having more than 1 million subscribers nearly doubled.
 Three years ago in 2016, there were only 2,000 channels that had over one million subscribers.
 Compared to today the number has quadrupled.
 On average, about four YouTube channels hit 1 million subscribers every single day.

 Around 200 of these “dinosaur” channels already feature more than 10 million subscribers.
 The most prominent ones are Felix Kjellberg’s PewDiePie channel and Indian T-Series.
-Both of them have more than 90 million subscribers and currently fight over the #1 position.
-As of march 2019 T-Series is the world’s most popular YouTube channel featuring 91M+ subscribers.
+Both of them have around 100 million subscribers and long fought over the #1 position.
+As of August 2019 T-Series is the world’s most popular YouTube channel featuring 106M+ subscribers.

 The World’s Most Subscribed YouTube Channels 2019